Black female attorneys in Palm Beach County raising the bar, making history

 WEST PALM BEACH, Fla. — More than two dozen female attorneys in Palm Beach County are raising the bar and making history.
 They formed the first Black woman lawyer association in the country.
 The association is named after Sheree Davis Cunningham, the first Black woman judge to serve in Palm Beach County.

-At a time when women's rights and racial issues are climaxing, members say this sisterhood is essential.
+At a time when women's rights and racial issues are climaxing, members said this sisterhood is essential.

 According to a national study, fewer than 2% of law firm partners in the United States are Black.
 Only 5% of lawyers are Black.

-Many legal giants attended Thursday's office installation at the 4th District Court of Appeals in Downtown West Palm Beach.
+Many legal giants attended Thursday's office installation at the 4th District Court of Appeal in downtown West Palm Beach.